WalletConnect/walletconnect-docs/docs/advanced/chain-onboarding/overview.md

 ## Adding a Chain into the Explorer

 If you don't see your chain listed in this list, then you will need to create an issue in GitHub to to get the process started.
 You can do so by clicking [here](https://github.com/WalletConnect/walletconnect-monorepo/issues/new?assignees=&labels=type%3A+new+chain+request&template=new_chain_to_explorer.md&title=).
-Once your chain is added to this list, wallets will be able to register via [Cloud](https://cloud.walletconnect.com) so that users can select your wallet from the options.
+Once your chain is added to this list, wallets & dapps will be able to indicate support for your chain via WalletConnect's [Cloud](https://cloud.walletconnect.com).

 ## Web3Modal